High-end custom kitchen cabinets, Wood or MDF

+Custom kitchen cabinets are a personalized and unique storage solution designed specifically for your kitchen space.
+These cabinets are tailor-made to fit the exact measurements of your kitchen and can be crafted from a variety of materials, including hardwoods like maple or oak, or engineered woods like MDF.
 Many high-end kitchen manufacturers frequently employ MDF in some applications.
 MDF has advanced significantly, it no longer warps because it is more dimensionally stable.

 Since MDF doesn’t have the same seams as wood, it takes paint better and won’t fracture or split where wood may.
 The major advantage of real wood, in my opinion, is that it raises a home’s prospective worth as a selling factor.
-You can’t actually sand it down or repaint it if it is damaged and needs to be restored.

 If the client requests it, we can paint wood doors.
 If a client insists on wood, we typically try to persuade them to choose a shaker v-groove door or a mitered door, which has the v-groove on the frame at the vertical joint.
 Due to the mitered doors’ unique construction, the paint does not fracture to the same extent because they do not extend and contract as readily.
 Nevertheless, a wood-mitered door would cost you significantly more than an MDF one.